sys42/docker-nodejs/README.md

 NodeJS (iojs) installed locally in a Docker Container.

-Since many NodeJS require native compilation this image is based on [sys42/docker-build-essentials](https://github.com/sys42/docker-build-essentials).
+Since many NodeJS extensions require native compilation this image is based on [sys42/docker-build-essentials](https://github.com/sys42/docker-build-essentials).

 Additionally it contains: